xrai-lib/xai-texture/src/xai/README.md

 ## Usage

-To use this script, specify the model choice (1 for Deeplab, 2 for FCN) and call the `cosine_similarity_analysis` function.
+To use this script, specify the model choice (1 for Deeplab, 2 for FCN, 3 for UNet) and call the `cosine_similarity_analysis` function for (Deeplabv3 and FCN) and `LTEM_analysis_unet` function for UNet model.
 The script will conduct cosine similarity analysis for LTEM models trained on different datasets compared to the original model.

-## Dependencies

-The script requires the following Python libraries:
-- torch
-- sklearn
-- torchvision
-- PIL
-- numpy
-- os

 Additionally, the `config` module and `utils.py` script are imported to access paths, configurations, and utility functions relevant to the project.